 The meteoric rise in the number of security threats looming on the world wide web calls for better security measures, be it on a personal level or as an enterprise.
 The latest CIA leaks have demonstrated how no one is safe from bringing sniffed and amidst all of this mayhem, Encryption takes the center stage as a savior.
 To protect your email messages from prying eyes, you will have to encrypt them.
 This post talks about email encryption and shows how to encrypt email messages in Outlook using its native settings, and how to use Virtru Secure Email encryption as well as Mailvelope to encrypt email messages.

-Messaging platforms have started using Encryption and it only makes sense for us to use the same while using out emails.
-In this post, we will explain you on how to send encrypted emails to various email clients.
+Messaging platforms have started using Encryption and it only makes sense for us to use the same while using emails.
+In this post, we will explain to you how to send encrypted emails to various email clients.

 How do you encrypt email messages with Mailvelope